notsag-dev/uphold-test/README.md

 - If a rebuild of the Docker images and recreation of containers is needed, run `docker-compose up --build --force-recreate` instead.

 ## Run on host
-It is possible to run this project out of Docker but the database has to be set manually.
+It is possible to run this project out of Docker but the database has to be set up manually.
 In this case Node 14 is needed.

-After setting up the db and updating the `.env` file, run:
+After manually creating the db and updating the `.env` to match your db user's credentials, run:
 ```
 npm install
 npm run migrate